Things to see & do

 Taste the fruits of our labour by taking home some of our freshly picked produce, grown in our restored kitchen garden.

-Discover where our new apple juice started life.
-Wander around our small orchard and help yourself to delicious windfalls in the autumn.
+Discover where our delicious apple juice started life.
+Pick a bottle up from our shop while you're here or take a wander around our small orchard and help yourself to delicious windfalls in the autumn.

 Feeling energetic?
 Come and have a go at a game of tennis on our all-weather court.